TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    - :meth:`~socket.socket.shutdown()`

-   However, since the SSL (and TLS) protocol has its own framing atop of TCP, the SSL sockets abstraction can, in certain respects, diverge from the specification of normal, OS-level sockets.
+   However, since the SSL (and TLS) protocol has its own framing atop of TCP, the SSL sockets abstraction can, in certain respects, diverge kutoka the specification of normal, OS-level sockets.
 See especially the :ref:`notes on non-blocking sockets <ssl-nonblocking>`.